Meet the team

 Sarah Bates, SASP

-Sarah joined the partnership in May 2016 as the Project Manager.
-She is working hard to support people who are bereaved by suicide.
-She passionately believes that you should not have to go through bereavement alone.
+Since taking up post in 2016, she has worked to raise awareness of the need for suicide bereavement support, increase the capacity of support, update and promote resources such as Help is at Hand and Finding the Words, and works tirelessly to drive change in the field of suicide prevention.
+Sarah is a Winston Churchill Fellow, and will be completing her Fellowship in Japan and Hong Kong in 2018.
 Sarah has a background in psychology (MA Hons) and neuroscience (PhD).
-She has over 15 years’ experience of working with children and young people.
-Previously, she worked for Sistema Scotland, helping transform the lives of children through music.
-Sarah is a trained listener and has worked with organisations such as Nightline, Royal Hospital of Sick Kids and GirlGuiding UK.
-Contact: email@example.com
+With over 15 years’ experience of working with children and young people, she previously worked for Sistema Scotland, helping transform the lives of children through music.
+Sarah is a trained listener and has worked with organisations such as Nightline, Royal Hospital of Sick Kids and GirlGuiding UK

 Vice Chair of the SASP